pjtunstall/0-shell/README.md

 - `mv`
 - `mkdir`

-Also, Ctrl+D to exit our 'shell'.
+Also, Ctrl+D to exit our shell.

 We're told: